cpoff/hugo3/content/posts/the-birmingham-derby-got-ugly.md

 Back to today's match in Birmingham: Birmingham City FC [released a statement](https://twitter.com/BCFC/status/1104747163219841024) saying the fan who attacked Grealish will be banned for life.
 But I'm not sure how enforceable that punishment will be.
 Hopefully local police - who already have him under arrest - will take more severe measures.

-And Grealish gave the final, ultimate FUCK YOU to City fans as he netted the only goal in [Villa's 1-0 cross-town derby win](https://www.bbc.com/sport/football/47431193 "BBC game report").
+And Grealish gave the ultimate FUCK YOU to City fans as he netted the only goal in [Villa's 1-0 win](https://www.bbc.com/sport/football/47431193 "BBC game report") over their cross-town rivals.